workerholic/workerholic.github.io/_includes/story.md

 puts "Final balance: #{$balance}"
 ```

-Above we have a global variable `$balance` and a `PaymentJob` class with an instance method `perform` which mutates `$balance` by incrementing it by one, 1,000,000 times.
-Then we create 10 threads, and have each of those threads create a new instance of `PaymentJob` and calls `perform` on the instance.
-At the end, we should end up with 10,000,000.
+In the code snippet above, we have a global variable `$balance` and a `PaymentJob` class with an instance method `perform` which mutates `$balance` by incrementing it by one, 1,000,000 times.
+Then, we create 10 threads, and have each of those threads create a new instance of `PaymentJob` and call `perform` it.
+In the end, we should have a `$balance` of 10,000,000.
 Let's run this program and see what we get:

 ```
     $ ruby concurrency_issues_example.rb